-Use the resources of The Writing Center on the top floor of McClain Hall in developing good skills as a writer.
+Use the resources of The Writing Center in KB 120 in developing your skills.
 Keep a file of your writings so you can review your growth as a writer, and so you will have a sample of your work to submit in your senior portfolio.